Typical symptoms of low mood include: - Low self esteem - Worrying - ...

 Work is a common contributor to stress

 With work dominating the lives of many, it is perhaps not surprising that stress at work is a common complaint.
-Stress advisor Marianna Kilburn talks about why workplace stress occurs, and what you can about it.
+Mental wellbeing advisor Marianna Kilburn talks about why workplace stress occurs, and what you can about it.

 An introduction to workplace stress